metabase/metabase/docs/installation-and-operation/serialization.md

 You'll need to keep in mind:

 - Databases, tables and fields are [referred to in Metabase by name](#metabase-uses-names-to-identify-and-reference-data-sources)
-- Database connection details are not exported by default
+- Database connection details are not exported by default.
+To export database connection details, you'll need to [specify this in export parameters](#customize-what-gets-exported).
 - Databases, tables and fields referenced by an item should either already exist in the target Metabase, or be included in the import.

-For example, if you want to switch all questions in the `Movie review` collection to use the `Romance` database instead of the `Horror` database, and both databases have the same schema, you could follow
+For example, if you want to switch all questions in the `Movie reviews` collection to use the `Romance` database instead of the `Horror` database, and _both databases have the same schema_, you could follow a process like this:

-1. In Metabase, add a new database connection in **Admin > Databases** and name it `Sequels`.
+1. In Metabase, add a new database connection in **Admin > Databases** and name it `Romance`.
 2. Export the collection `Movie reviews`.

    You can tell Metabase to export a single collection, or you can export all the collections and just work with files in the folder for the `Movie reviews` collection

-3. In the YAML files for items from this collection, replace all references to `Prequels` database with references to `Sequels`
+3. In the YAML files for items from this collection, replace all references to `Horror` database with references to `Romance`
 4. Import the edited files.

 Importing will overwrite the original questions.
 If you're looking to create new questions that use a different data source, you can combine this process with [Using serialization for duplicating assets](#using-serialization-for-duplicating-assets-within-one-instance).

 This process assumes that your new data source has exactly the same schema.
 If the schema is different, then you will also need to replace all references to all tables and fields.
-This process can be complicated and error -rone, so we strongly recommend that you test your serialization on a non-production instance first, and reach out to [help@metabase.com](mailto:help@metabase.com) if you need any help.
+This process can be complicated and error-prone, so we strongly recommend that you test your serialization on a non-production instance first, and reach out to [help@metabase.com](mailto:help@metabase.com) if you need any help.

 ## Migrating from the old serialization commands